uberspark/uberspark/docs/sw-requirements.md

 * Install CVC3, Alt-Ergo and Z3 as backend theorem provers.
 The WP Frama-C plugin manual (available [here](http://frama-c.com/download/wp-manual-Phosphorus-20170501.pdf)) contains a chapter on installing the theorem provers.
+Note that you will need to install the correct versions of Why3 and the provers as described in the aforementioned Frama-C WP plugin manual (e.g., Why3 0.87.3 and Alt-ergo 1.30).
+This can be done via opam (e.g., `opam install why3.0.87.3`).

 <br>
 <hr>